-As promised yesterday, here's our interview with Scott McGrath of the Streets Department, getting into the nitty-gritty of Philly's new recycling plan that takes all plastic #1 through #7.
+As promised yesterday, here's our chat with Scott McGrath of the Streets Department, getting into the nitty-gritty of Philly's new recycling plan that takes all plastic #1 through #7.

 E2P: Glass, metal and cardboard are already recylclable.
 So does this change mean that pretty much anything people buy in Philadelphia grocery stores is going to be recyclable?
 Can it really be put that simply?

 McGrath: Well, there are exceptions, but almost all of it can, and that's part of the point here [in going to #7].
 This enables us to take almost all of the consumer packaging products that you'll find on store shelves, so people can more easily go ahead and add those items they see in their homes.

 E2P: I understand the change was due to Waste Management taking over the contract and that they pay the city $50 a ton for the recycling people put out.